zntfdr/talks/2020 Swift Scripts Zero to Hero/swift_scripts_zero_hero.md

 ^Hi!
 My name is .. and I'm iOS Developer living and working here in 🇹🇭, in here it's ... which is well past my usual bed time, however today I'm very very pleased to be with all of you for this awesome conference.

-^My presentation topic is Swift scripting, and you might be wondering...
+^My presentation topic is Swift scripting, and you might be wondering, we're iOS Developers at UIKonf, ...

 ---

 # [fit] WHY? 🤔

+^..why should we care about Swift scripting?
-^ As developers we use tons of scripts everyday: fastlane, swiftlint, XcodeGen, sourcery you name it.
+^As developers we use tons of scripts everyday: fastlane, swiftlint, XcodeGen, sourcery you name it.
-^Those are great, but our need for automation doesn't end there, and there are plenty of opportunities to make our projects and our flows better via scripting.
+^Those are great, however our need for automation doesn't end there, there are always plenty of opportunities to make our projects and our flows even better.
 That's why Swift scripting is important.

 ^Why Swift?
 The main reason is familiarity: